Sailor Moon S: The Movie: Plot

-The fragment of the comet attaches itself to his life force, and begins slowly stealing his life-force energy, causing him to become very ill.
-Kaguya later steals the shard, but because it is linked to his life-force, he is brought even closer to death when Kaguya throws the shard into the ocean and creates an enormous ice crystal that will continue to drain away Kakeru's life-force energy completely.
-She and her Snow Dancers then begin freezing the entire Earth, little by little.
-The Sailor Guardians attempt to stop her, only for Kaguya to revive the Snow Dancers using the Crystal.
-Just before Kaguya could kill the Sailor Scouts, Sailor Moon arrives and tries to talk her out of her plot.
+The comet fragment attaches itself to Kakeru's life force, slowly draining his life-force energy and causing him to become ill.
+Kaguya later steals the fragment, but because it is connected to Kakeru's life-force, he is brought even closer to death when Kaguya throws the fragment into the ocean and creates an enormous ice crystal that will continue to drain Kakeru's life-force energy completely.
+She and her Snow Dancers gradually begin freezing the entire Earth.
+The Sailor Guardians attempt to stop her, only for Kaguya to revive the Snow Dancers using the crystal.
+Before Kaguya can kill the Sailor Guardians, Sailor Moon arrives and tries to talk her out of her plot.
 Wanting more strength, she activates the mighty powers of the legendary Holy Grail to evolve into Super Sailor Moon, but is easily overpowered by Snow Queen Kaguya.
 Determined to protect the Earth and its people, Usagi prepares to activate the Legendary Silver Crystal's immense energy and power.
-The eight Sailor Guardians, along with Sailor Chibi Moon, combine their own strength and Sailor abilities at once to further strengthen the healing power of the Legendary Silver Crystal, destroying Snow Queen Kaguya and the Snow Dancers head-on, and eliminating the ice crystal in the ocean, as well as her comet.
+The eight Sailor Guardians, along with Sailor Chibi Moon, combine their own strength and Sailor abilities at once to further strengthen the healing power of the Legendary Silver Crystal, destroying Snow Queen Kaguya and the Snow Dancers, and eliminating the ice crystal in the ocean, as well as her comet.

 Usagi wishes for Luna to become the mythical Princess Kaguya for one night.
-Concerned about Himeko's safety, Kakeru wanders in the snowstorm and is saved by Luna at the exact point Kakeru saved her, transformed into a human.
+Concerned about Himeko's safety, Kakeru wanders in the snowstorm and is saved by Luna in the same spot where Kakeru saved her, transformed into a human.
 She takes him near the Moon, where Himeko, on her space mission, witnesses the phenomenon and realizes that Princess Kaguya does exist.
-Luna tells him that he needs to start focusing on his relationship with Himeko, and the two kiss.
+Luna encourages him to focus on his relationship with Himeko, and the two kiss.
 After returning to the Earth, Kakeru takes up Luna's advice and meets Himeko at the airport, where the two lovingly hug.
 Artemis meets up with Luna, and the cats reconcile.